 This course offers the student an opportunity to sing more challenging choral literature, much of it unaccompanied.
 As much of the music will be relatively difficult, students will be required to demonstrate musical competence through an audition.
+This is a full year course offered every other day at 8:00 AM.
 The choir will perform on a number of occasions through the year.
 Members of the choir must also be registered in Concert Choir 10/11/12.